Janice Wilburn is an Accredited Practitioner Coach (APC) with IAPC&M.

 As well as serving through his local Baptist church in Bridgnorth, he enjoys being part of the speaker team for Gold Hill Holidays in Switzerland, and relishes ministering into people’s lives one on one as they walk the hills or ride the cable cars!
 John has an adult son and daughter and two grandchildren.
 John is married to Ruth and they share their home with a very lively Patterdale Terrier.

-She has worked primarily with working mums, small business owners and church staff but enjoys seeing what a difference coaching can make in any situation.
 Catherine is based in Bristol and offers 1:1 coaching face to face, on the phone or online.

 Jackie is an experienced and highly motivated leadership and personal development coach with a passion for coaching frazzled mums, helping them move from surviving to thriving.
 Jackie has successfully coached numerous individuals at all levels of organisations, supporting them in the areas of work/life balance, productivity, relationships, maintaining self-care, managing stress and reducing overwhelm.